 Pastor Craig Groeschel is a firm believer that reframing your perspective on life can change everything.
-Here’s an excerpt from his newest book, Hope in the Dark: Believing God Is Good When Life Is Not.
+Here’s an excerpt from his book, Hope in the Dark: Believing God Is Good When Life Is Not.
 Used by permission from Zondervan.

 This journey of faith is easier said than done, I know.
 And so often, as we’ve seen, it’s a matter of perspective.
 Just to emphasize this point, I have a little poem that I think will help you.
 These verses were written by a young man from our church named Kyle McCarty, when he was only fifteen.